-The month of June marks the beginning of Summer, and is often long awaited by amateur astrophotographers.
-Spring is known as "galaxy season" as it is just full of them!
-We're often a little tired of shooting galaxies by the end of May, as the months of Spring really lack exciting objects that aren't galaxies, besides a few exceptions like the Rosette Nebula or Thor's Helmet.
+June marks the start of summer and is often long-awaited by eager, amateur astrophotographers.
+Spring is known as "galaxy season" as it is full of them in the evening sky!
+Halfway through spring, we're pretty tired of shooting galaxies, and the few nebulae high above, such as the Rosette Nebula or Thor's Helmet.

-Summer gives rise to the core of the Milky Way band, which includes some of the most colorful and most iconic nebulae in the night sky.
-Many of these objects are very bright and great for beginner astrophotographers who are using a DSLR camera.
+Summer is when the core of the Milky Way band rises during the evening hours, and holds the most colorful and most iconic nebulae in the night sky.
+Many of these objects are bright and choice picks for beginner astrophotographers who are using a DSLR camera.

-CMOS and CCD camera users who like to shoot in narrowband will really thrive during these summer months as most of these nebulae are full of Hydrogen Alpha, Oxygen, and Sulfur, so get those narrowband filters ready!
-Cooled Astrophotography-dedicated cameras will also be very useful to combat the heat of the hot months of June, July and August, the high temperature being the downside of this season.
+Monochrome camera users who like to shoot in narrowband will also thrive during the summer months as most of these nebulae are full of Hydrogen Alpha, Oxygen, and Sulfur - so get those narrowband filters ready!
+Cooled Astrophotography-dedicated cameras will also be very useful to combat the heat of the hot months of June, July, and August, the high temperature being the downside of this season.

-If, like us, you live in a hot state like Nevada, that gets insanely hot in June, July, August and even September, you may notice that imaging with a DSLR camera within that period can be a bit of a headache.
+If, like us, you live in a desert landscape-type state like Nevada, you know it gets insanely hot in June, July, August, and even September.
+You may notice that imaging with a DSLR camera within that period can be a bit of a headache.

 In short, if you expect to image in very high temperatures this Summer, make sure to take your darks and bias frames properly, and try to make the best out of the cooler nights.